arendst/Tasmota/README.md

 ## Sonoff-MQTT-OTA-Arduino
-Provide ESP8266 based [itead Sonoff](https://www.itead.cc/sonoff-wifi-wireless-switch.html), [itead Sonoff Dual](https://www.itead.cc/sonoff-dual.html) and [itead Sonoff TH10/TH16](https://www.itead.cc/sonoff-th.html) with Serial, Web, MQTT control and 'Over the Air' or OTA firmware updates using Arduino IDE.
+Provide ESP8266 based itead Sonoff with Serial, Web and MQTT control allowing 'Over the Air' or OTA firmware updates using Arduino IDE.

 Current version is 2.0.0 - See ```sonoff/_releasenotes``` for change information.

-Starting with version 2.0.0 it supports
+Starting with version 2.0.0 the following hardware devices are supported:
 - Sonoff
 - Sonoff Dual controlling both relays
 - Sonoff TH10 / TH16 with temp sensors inclusive